The Stamina Body Trac Glider 1050 gives you plenty of bang for your buck!

 - 58.2″ x 42.5″ x 18.1″ (L x W x H)

 - 39 pounds

-Although the manufacturer recommends two people for assembly, plenty of users commented (including a 65-year-old woman with no experience working with tools) that they were able to put the unit together with no help in about 20-30 minutes.
+The manufacturer recommends two people for assembly.
+However, plenty of users commented (including a 65-year-old woman with no experience working with tools) they were able to put the unit together with no help in about 20-30 minutes.

 Pros and Cons